vinnihoke/vinnihoke/README.md

 ### 👋 My name is Vinni!

-I'm a Full Stack Engineer engineer who loves using technology to solve complex challenges at scale.
+I'm a Software Engineer at Pressed Juicery.

 Core technologies include JavaScript, Node, SQL, GraphQL, React, Vue, Python, and more.